Grahamlearnscode/rockpaperscissors/README.md

 Make the inputs case-insensitive.
 Return the results.
 Create a fourth function that handles 5 rounds of gameplay and declares an overall winner.

+I went a little further than the spec and added a rudimentary UI to it.
+It's working fine in testing and I can't spot any major issues.
+It validates entries and logs invalid ones to the console; ultimately I'd want it to re-run from the prompt for the player's choice when that happens, but couldn't figure out a way to do that.
+Definitely one to revisit when I know more, for that and also to make the loop of 5 rounds happen automatically.